AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 ## Muting a chat group member

 Adds a chat group member to the group mute list.
-Once muted, members cannot send messages in the chat group and in all threads within the chat group.
+Once muted, members cannot send messages in the chat group or in any threads within the chat group.

 ### HTTP request